Artem Chigvintsev: Personal life

+Relationships and family

 Chigvintsev was married to his dancing partner, Giselle Peacock, from 2004 to 2005.
 He dated Carrie Ann Inaba from 2006 to 2008.

+Chigvintsev and Kara Tointon were paired as partners on Strictly Come Dancing in 2010, which they went on to win.
+They went on to have a four-year relationship.

 Chigvintsev became a naturalized U.S. citizen on September 17, 2014.
 In November 2019, he got engaged to Total Bellas star, and retired WWE wrestler, Nikki Bella, who was his celebrity partner on the 25th season of Dancing with the Stars.
 On January 29, 2020, Nikki and Artem announced they were expecting their first child, just a week and a half after Nikki's twin sister, Brie, announced she was expecting her second child.
-Bella gave birth to Matteo Artemovich Chigvintsev on July 31, 2020.
+Bella gave birth to their son Matteo Artemovich Chigvintsev on July 31, 2020.
 The pair got married on August 26, 2022.
+However, Bella later filed for divorce in September 2024, citing "irreconcilable differences."
+Bella also sought "legal and physical custody" of Matteo, but only requested that Chigvintsev be allowed child visitation.
+Both were granted restraining orders against each other.